tegonal/minimalist/README.md

 # Installation

-Minimalist is published to maven central.
+Variist is published to maven central.

 *build.gradle.kts*: